 The DFNDR Level IV Armor Plate can withstand a single shot of 7.62×63 APM2 at muzzle velocity, which has quite a strong, yet brittle caliber and pierce.
 It weighs 5.8 lbs. for a medium cut.
-It has a multi-curve plate to reduce possibilities of deflection and breakage.
+It has a multi-curve plate to reduce the possibilities of deflection and breakage.
 It is again made of UHMWPE.
 It has the highest grade of Ceramic strike face upon making light armors.

 The DFNDR Armor Plates mentioned so far vary in terms of weight, with the first one to be the lightest and the third one to be the heaviest.
-The DFNDR Armor Lightweight Level IIIA Bulletproof Armor Plate can resist relevant calibers, while the DFNDR Armor Lightweight Level III Bulletproof Armor Plate offers a more powerful protection, for a slightly heavier weight of about 3 lbs.
+The DFNDR Armor Lightweight Level IIIA Bulletproof Armor Plate can resist relevant calibers, while the DFNDR Armor Lightweight Level III Bulletproof Armor Plate offers more powerful protection, for a slightly heavier weight of about 3 lbs.

-Lastly, the DFNDR Level IV Armor Plate weighs about 6 lbs., but has the ability to resist a 7.62 caliber.
+Lastly, the DFNDR Level IV Armor Plate weighs about 6 lbs. but has the ability to resist a 7.62 caliber.
 Aside from possible military operations, the third one seems to be ideal for situations such as protection of individuals in vulnerable situations, like public events.

 Are There Any Alternatives to Lighter Plates?